mufeedali/ramsh/README.md

-# Ramesh
+# Ramsh

-Ramesh is a PMKID cracking software built specifically for GNOME.
+Ramsh is a PMKID cracking software built specifically for GNOME.

 ## Documentation